 The trouble with colleagues is that you may feel they are more experienced or critical of you and this is why you lack confidence when you talk to them.
 My first piece of advice is not to avoid talking to them.
 To try to be yourself and be friendly.
 Talk about other things like general subjects to make conversation.
 Above all, smile!

 To build confidence with colleagues listen more and agree with them.
-They want to be listened to and not told what you think.
+They want to be listened to and not told what they think.
 When you give an opinion just ask for their thoughts and if they agree.
 Have friendly discussions and always let them talk more than you do.
 They will respect you more and class you as an equal.
 Smile more and be natural.
 If you listen carefully you will see that no one has all the answers or knows better than you.
 Relax and stop feeling competitive.
 It is not a race or competition.
 Be yourself and they will respect you more and your confidence will improve… Good luck!

 My Recommendations to Build Your Self Esteem